data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 ### To be decided

 _The connection between dataframe and array interchange protocols_.
-If we treat a dataframe as a set of 1-D arrays, it may be expected that there is a connection to be made with the array data interchange method.
+If we treat a dataframe as a set of columns which each are a set of 1-D arrays (there may be more than one in the case of using masks for missing data, or in the future for nested dtypes), it may be expected that there is a connection to be made with the array data interchange method.
 The array interchange is based on DLPack; its major limitation from the point of view of dataframes is the lack of support of all required data types (string,